4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Most Authentic Local Experience

-Just a quick 7-minute walk from Taling Chan, we found our surprise favorite of the day.
+Just a quick 7-minute walk from Taling Chan, we found our surprise favourite of the day.
 Song Khlong is tiny compared to most floating markets, but that’s what makes it special.
 No tourist stalls here – it’s all about the food.

 Song Klong Floating Market Map